AngelJrz/Ocelot-APIGateway-Placeholder/README.md

  > With simple aggregates your return directly the two request made to the backend.

 ## Authenticate
+> You can put this in the global config

 You can use JWT to secure your API calls, you need to make a middleware with the nuget "Microsoft.AspNetCore.Authentication.JwtBearer" and add this method:
 ```csharp
 builder.Services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme) // When you specify an endpoint to authenticate, the request needs aprove this auth